 But we need to go further.
 A recent report from KPMG on corporate responsibility and sustainability indicates that simply linking corporate responsibility activities thematically to the United Nations Sustainable Development Goals (SDGs) is not enough.
 People want to know how companies are contributing to achieve the goals, and what is the actual impact.
 Not only does civil society want this information, but also several large institutional investors are exploring how to align their investment approaches with the SDGs.
 This is why full transparency and full disclosure are key.

 The economic relevance of sustainability parameters for corporate management and investors are manifold.
-A study by the University of Oxford showed impressive results on how disclosing substantiality practices can drive financial outperformance.
+A study by the University of Oxford showed impressive results on how disclosing sustainability practices can drive financial outperformance.
 For example, 90% of the studies on the cost of capital indicate that sound environmental, social and governance (ESG) standards lower the cost of capital of companies.

 If only there were a specific tool for companies in Latin American and the Caribbean to measure and compare performance of environmental, social and governance (ESG) indicators…THERE IS.